 - Strategic long-term value in addition to potential subcontracting opportunities.

 - Minimum size standard of 20 full-time employees.

 - Operating as a business for at least 3 years.

 - Capabilities do not directly compete with any existing Booz Allen protégés.

 - No active mentor-protégé agreement within the targeted agency or any other agency.

-- Must have held a federal contract or subcontract for at least one year with any agency.
+- Must have held a federal contract or subcontract for at least 1 year with any agency.

-- Compatible business ethics and philosophy and a potential for a long-term reciprocal relationship.
+- Compatible business ethics and philosophy and the potential for a long-term reciprocal relationship.